Air travel is likely to change when governments lift travel restrictions aimed at reducing the spread of COVID-19, and public confidence recovers.

 He expects domestic and U.S. travel to pick up before international travel, but added that a big part of what drives demand for air travel will be whether scientists can find drugs to reduce COVID-19 symptoms, and how fast they can make a vaccine.

-Scott said that his safety measures are sufficient for his planes to operate at full capacity if needed even though provincial health officer Bonnie Henry has stressed that social distancing is more important than wearing masks.
+Scott said that his safety measures are sufficient for his planes to operate at full capacity if needed – including selling middle seats in rows – even though provincial health officer Bonnie Henry has stressed that social distancing is more important than wearing masks.

 He is in the process of selling planes, and plans to lease newer ones once he starts flying more than the three that he flies now out of seven.